 Dr. Harley’s extensive background includes various positions at the University of Oklahoma Health Sciences Center from 1982 to 2010.
 In the Department of Medicine, his positions included Chief of Rheumatology, Allergy and Immunology Section and Vice Chair for Research.
 Dr. Harley was appointed George Lynn Cross Research Professor in 1999, and held the James R. McEldowney Chair in Immunology and Professor of Medicine beginning in 1992.

-Dr. Harley has served the medical research community in various capacities, especially for the National Institutes of Health and the US Department of Veterans Affairs, throughout his career.
+Dr. John B. Harley has served the medical research community in various capacities, especially for the National Institutes of Health and the US Department of Veterans Affairs, throughout his career.
 He was an Independent Director at ERBA Diagnostics, Inc. (previously, IVAX Diagnostics Inc.) from 2001 to 2014.
 In 1981 and 1982, Dr. Harley was Postdoctoral Fellow in Rheumatology with the Arthritis Branch of the National Institute of Arthritis, Diabetes and Digestive and Kidney Diseases, National Institute of Health, Bethesda, Maryland, and an officer in the US Public Health Service.
 Before that he was a research fellow at the Imperial Cancer Research Fund in London and a resident in Medicine at Yale University.
 Dr. Harley graduated with both MD and PhD degrees from the University of Pennsylvania.